 As you can see from the image, the reclining Vishnu relief is finely carved with great details.
 Vishnu in this relief is portrayed with four hands and is wearing a beautiful dress and a variety of j all over the body.
 He is lying down in a relaxed manner on Adishesha, the seven-headed king of serpents, who appears to be floating on an ocean.
 Vishnu’s facial expression also shows his relaxed mood as his wife Lakshmi massages his left foot.

-This relief actually depicts the birth of Brahma, the creator of the Universe in Hindu mythology, and this story is based on an ancient Indian text called Vaishnava Purana.
+This relief actually depicts the birth of Brahma, the creator of the Universe in Hindu mythology, and is based on an ancient Indian text called Vaishnava Purana.
 If you look closely at the relief, you can see Brahma is attached to a lotus flower that is emerging from Vishnu’s navel.
 The lotus flower acts as the umbilical cord of Brahma.
 Because of his role as the primary creator, Vishnu is referred here as Maha Vishnu (Great Vishnu).

 Note: There are differing accounts of Brahma’s creation in other Puranas.
 For example, in Shiva Purana, Shiva created Vishnu and Brahma.